kamu-data/datafusion-ethers/README.md

-# Ethereum RPC Bridge For Apache Datafusion
+# Ethereum RPC Bridge for Apache Datafusion

 ## About
 This adapter allows querying data from Ethereum-compatible blockchain nodes using SQL.